 According to the International Diabetes Federation, approximately 463 million adults were living with diabetes in 2019.
 As a result of the growing prevalence of the condition, the demand for artificial sweeteners, such as sorbitol, has increased in the production of diabetic foods.
 Besides this, owing to its various functional properties, sorbitol is utilized in diverse industries as a humectant, sweetener, bulking agent, stabilizer, softener and emulsifier.
 For instance, in the food industry, it is added to prevent the food from drying and aging and to extend the shelf-life of products as well as effectively prevent the precipitation of sugar.
 On the other hand, sorbitol is used as an excipient and diluent in tablet formulations, which are prepared either by wet granulation or direct compression.
-Looking forward, IMARC Group expects the market to reach a volume of 2.83 Million Metric Tons by 2025, at a CAGR of 1.60% over the forecast period (2020-2025).
+Looking forward, IMARC Group expects the global sorbitol market to exhibit moderate growth during the next five years.

 Breakup by Type: